 Telephone: 01273 803 013

 Transitions are a constant theme in our lives whether this is a change of home, work, career, travel plans, health, friends or personal and professional relationships.
-November sees a huge transition in nature with the rich autumn colours gently drifting away and the trees are left bare.
-There is less daylight and more darkness.
+Over the last year since the Covid-19 Pandemic lockdown, we have all experienced transitions that we didn’t think we would go through in our life time.
+Transitioning to new routines whether that is educating children at home, having home as work office and home, social isolation, waiting in the pouring rain to get into shops, having longer hair than ever before, getting through health concerns and of course for many, loss and grief at a myriad of levels.
 All these transitions have an impact on our emotions and our coping abilities.
-Some transitions are full of joy and excitement, whilst others can feel disorientating, disruptive and painful.
+Some transitions are full of joy and excitement, whilst others can feel disorienting, disruptive and painful.

 At this time of year with the onset of spring on the horizon, we would normally be starting to spring forward in our thoughts, plans and actions.
 The clocks are telling us to spring up, reminding us that colder, wintery times are almost behind us.
 Planters are refreshed and reseeded while lawns are receiving a bright uplift.
 Spring is a time for regrowth and renewal, and there is an air of excitement.

 Normally at the beginning of February different people would be waiting for different things and outcomes.
 Some people will be waiting to see the benefits of a dry January or a vegan January or a dieting January and some people will be waiting to find out what cultural festival or sporting or music festival programmes are going to be coming out this year.
 There are birthdays and anniversaries and bank holidays and Valentine’s Day and so on and so forth.

 What a year it was to reflect on given the Covid-19 Pandemic.
 We have really had to dig deep and find all our inner resources and resilience to get to here.

 Posted in Wellbeing Practice on Nov 01, 2020